solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

 Date columns are usually good candidates for partitioning tables at the distributions level.
 In the case of your sales data, partitioning based on the `TransactionDateId` column seems to be a good choice.

 Your SQL pool already contains two versions of the `Sale` table that have been partitioned using `TransactionDateId`.
-These tables are `[wwi_perf].[Sale_Partition01]` annd `[wwi_perf].[Sale_Partition02]`.
+These tables are `[wwi_perf].[Sale_Partition01]` and `[wwi_perf].[Sale_Partition02]`.
 Below are the CTAS queries that have been used to create these tables.

->**Note**
+> **Note**
 >
->These queries have already been run on the SQL pool.
+> These queries have already been run on the SQL pool.
 If you want to test the CTAS queries yourself, make sure you replace the table names with new ones.

 ```sql
 CREATE TABLE [wwi_perf].[Sale_Partition01]